Why Your SEO is Not Working

 Site speed is a ranking factor and slow sites provide a poor user experience in Google.
 Google wants users to find the content they want as fast as possible.
 If your site is slow to load there is a good chance your content and site will be demoted until this is fixed.

 11. Duplicate content

 If you are using content from other websites that is also duplicate content.
-Using content from other site will guarantee that your site won’t tank for any terms as Google has already found the same content on other sites.
-This can also impact ecommerce sites that use duplicate product descriptions.
+Using content from another site will guarantee that your site won’t rank for any terms as Google has already found the same content on other sites.
+This can also impact eCommerce sites that use duplicate product descriptions.

 12. Content is being blocked

-You may have accidently blocked search engines from crawling your site.
+You may have accidentally blocked search engines from crawling your site.
 Check your robots.txt file and meta tags for no,index tags.